 Multi-Factor Authentication (MFA) is an extra layer of security used when logging into websites or apps.
 Individuals are authenticated through more than one required security and validation procedure that only they know or have access to.

 RADIUS is a protocol commonly used to authenticate, authorize and account for user access and actions.
-Acceptto offers a simple solution for adding multi-factor authentication (MFA) to Palo Alto VPN via its Radius solution.
-This manual illustrates how to configure both a Palo Alto device and an Acceptto appliance using RADIUS.
+Acceptto offers a simple solution for adding MFA to Palo Alto VPN via its Radius solution.
+This manual illustrates how to configure both a Palo Alto device and an Acceptto MFA solution.

-- A user with administrative privileges for the Acceptto Appliance.
+- A user with administrative privileges for the Acceptto Cloud dashboard.

 - A user with administrative privileges for the Palo Alto device.

 To integrate Acceptto with Palo Alto, you will need to install an Acceptto RADIUS Agent on a machine within your network.
 This server will receive RADIUS requests from your Palo Alto, check with the LDAP server to perform primary authentication, and then contact Acceptto cloud service for secondary authentication.

 Log into the Acceptto RADIUS Agent with an administrative user and open the radius-agent-config.env file with an editor.
 It is located in the installed directory of RADIUS Agent.
 RADIUS clients are configured in this setting.